tvdboom/ATOM/docs_sources/api/ATOM/atomclassifier.md

 <strong>**kwargs</strong><br>
 Additional keyword arguments for sklearn's <a href="https://scikit-learn.org/stable/modules/generated/sklearn.calibration.CalibratedClassifierCV.html">CalibratedClassifierCV</a>.
 Using cv="prefit" will use the trained model and fit the calibrator on the test set.
-Note that doing this will result in data leakage in the test set.
 Use this only if you have another, independent set for testing.
 </td>
 </tr>
 </table>